1. About this policy

 - Feed safety and hygiene

-- Petroleum, explosives, massage, poisons and performing animals licensing
+- Petroleum, explosives and massage licensing

 - Product safety including electrical goods, toys and cosmetics

 - Safety of sports grounds

 - Fair trading including credit, pricing, distance selling and scams